The First Time You See Perito Moreno Glacier, You Understand Why People Travel

 This is called calving.
 Perito Moreno is one of the world's few advancing glaciers — it grows at the same rate it loses ice, so the calving is constant.
 Every 20-30 minutes, something breaks off.
 Small pieces fall with a crack.
 Large pieces fall with the sound of geological violence.

-I stood on the walkways for three hours.
-I watched maybe 15 calving events.
-Each one felt like the first.
+Stand on the walkways for three hours and you might watch 15 calving events.
+Each one feels like the first.

 The Scale

 From the walkways, you're perhaps 300 meters from the glacier face.
 This seems close.
-It is not close enough to understand the scale until a bird flies past the ice wall and you realize the bird — which you thought was at the glacier's midpoint — is actually near the top.
+It is not close enough to understand the scale until a bird flies past the ice wall and you realize the bird — which looked like it was at the glacier's midpoint — is actually near the top.
 The wall is 60 meters tall.
 The bird is tiny against it.

 Behind the terminus wall, the glacier extends 30 km back into the Andes.
 You can see the surface stretching toward the mountains — a river of ice that has been flowing for 18,000 years, since the last ice age.
 The ice at the terminus fell as snow approximately 100 years ago.
 Every chunk that calves into the lake is a century old.

-This fact sat in my mind and wouldn't leave.
+That fact sits in your mind and refuses to leave.

 For $45,000 ARS, you can strap on crampons and walk on the glacier itself.
 Ninety minutes on the ice.
 Looking into crevasses that descend into darkness.
 Drinking whiskey cooled with glacier ice that's older than your grandparents' grandparents.

-I watched a group depart from a boat landing and disappear onto the ice.
-They became dots against the white-blue surface.
-I could hear them laughing, distantly, echoing off the walls of a frozen canyon.
+Watch a group depart from a boat landing and disappear onto the ice.
+They become dots against the white-blue surface, their laughter echoing distantly off the walls of a frozen canyon.

 The Return

-The bus back to El Calafate was quiet.
-Everyone seemed affected.
-The German couple across the aisle held hands without speaking.
-A woman behind me was editing photos with a look of someone trying to capture something she already knew couldn't be captured.
+The bus back to El Calafate is quiet.
+Everyone seems affected.
+A couple across the aisle hold hands without speaking.
+Someone behind you edits photos with the look of a person trying to capture something they already know can't be captured.

-I wrote in my journal: "I've been traveling for five months and thought I understood beauty.
-I didn't.
 Beauty isn't a sunset or a mountain or a well-composed photograph.
-Beauty is the sound a glacier makes when it speaks — a sound that existed before anyone was listening and will continue after we're gone."
+Beauty is the sound a glacier makes when it speaks — a sound that existed before anyone was listening and will continue after we're gone.

 Arrive early.
 The first bus from El Calafate gets you there before the tour groups.